samarpita-saha293/SAS_sample_extraction/README.md

 In order to see more than last 10 jobs you can use parameter -n <number> to adjust how many jobs you would like to get returned.
 You can also see the help of the dx find jobs function by executing:

-(again the user running that script will need at least CONTRIBUTOR access to the projects and hast to be ADMIN of the org).
-Inside a script you can change the date of the last invoice defined by variable "CREATED_AFTER" and the date has to be in format YYYY-MM-DD.
-Please feel free to upgrade and use the script as you wish.

 ```
 dx find jobs -h
 ```